callingsandesh/Leapfrog-Assignment/Data/Week_4/day1/docs/documentation.md

 ### Check if termed employees are marked as active.

 ```
-with cte_term_status AS(
+with cte_term_status as(
-	SELECT CASE WHEN TERM_DATE='' THEN TRUE
-		   ELSE FALSE
+select
+	case
+		when TERM_DATE = '' then true
+		else false
-		   END AS term_status,
+	end as term_status,
 		   is_active
+from
-		 from employee
+	employee
 )
+select
+	case
-select case when term_status = is_active then 'CORRECT'
+		when term_status = is_active then 'CORRECT'
 		else 'INCORRECT'
 	end as label,
 		COUNT(*)
+from
-from cte_term_status
+	cte_term_status
-group by label
+group by
+	label
 ```
 |label|count|
 |-----|-----|